 Basic Anatomy of the Kidney.
 The kidney contains the renal artery and vein, which transport blood to and from the pelvis and into a calyx and medulla where filtration occurs.
 Urine produced by this process exits via the ureters.
 [Reproduced with permission from Kibble JD and Halsey CR: The Big Picture: Medical Physiology, 1st edition, McGraw-Hill, 2009.]

 The structure of the renal corpuscle (Figure 18-2A) allows the kidneys to perform its initial filtering function.
 The overall structure is composed of a glomerulus, which receives blood via a small collection of capillaries bringing blood to (afferent) and away from (efferent) the renal corpuscle, and the surrounding Bowman’s capsule along with the nephron.
 The glomerulus forms the first part of the filtration apparatus with fenestrations (“openings” from the Latin for window) formed between the cell membranes of its endothelial cells.
 The fenestrations are relatively large, though, and only filter material the same size or smaller than blood cells (Figure 18-2A–B).
-Next is a three-layered structure called the basal lamina (also called the basement membrane), which is approximately six times thicker than other basement membranes ...
+Next is a three-layered structure called the basal lamina (also called the basement membrane), which is approximately six times thicker ...